 How to Irrigate Your Grilling Garden

-Get Dad an irrigation kit like this one, that can be customized for his ever expanding grilling garden space with the inclusion of a larger supply line or the combining of additional kits.
+Make watering easier with an irrigation kit like this one, that can be customized for your ever expanding grilling garden space with the inclusion of a larger supply line or the combining of additional kits.
 What is really great about this irrigation kit is that it isn’t made with a bunch of odd sizes, this kit can be used with your standard sizing available at any local hardware store.

 Easy garden hacks for small spaces

 Place your containers a few feet apart and stretch trellis netting between them for more vertical growing space.

 If you want to go really tall, check out our series on Growing Tomatoes.
 The technique of using roller hooks and vine clips can be used to string your vining crops high enough to create shade.